 Virtual Keyboard Language Switching

-When the user selects the language button, the virtual keyboard switches between the languages that were specified in the webOS TV Settings app.
+When the user selects the language button, the virtual keyboard switches between the languages specified in the webOS TV Settings app.

 webOS TV handles the language switch, as a web developer, you do not need to write any code in your app to support such behavior.
-In fact, apps cannot specify the language of the virtual keyboard. webOS TV will display a virtual keyboard based on the language the user has specified using the language button on the virtual keyboard.
+In fact, apps cannot specify the language of the virtual keyboard. webOS TV will display a virtual keyboard based on the language users have specified using the language button on the virtual keyboard.

-For how to use the virtual keyboard, refer to Virtual Keyboard sample.
+For how to use the virtual keyboard, refer to the Virtual Keyboard sample.